vi4m/vi4m.github.io/_posts/2016-08-01-swift-on-linux-tutorial.md

 # Swift 3 Linux tutorial - part 1

-This tutorial shows how to make Server Side swift http service using Zewo framework.
+This tutorial shows how to make Server Side Swift HTTP service using Zewo framework.

 ## Swiftenv

-It allows using different swift versions alongside the projects.
-Swiftenv wraps `swift` commandline to point to given swift version defined in .swiftenv file.
+Swiftenv allows using different swift versions, alongside different projects.
+Swiftenv wraps `swift` commandline to always point to the specifi swift version defined in .swiftenv file.

-First, install it from [here](https://github.com/kylef/swiftenv) With swiftenv we will install Swift 3 snapshot which is somehow stable :)
+First, install it from [here](https://github.com/kylef/swiftenv).

+Then, make sture to install Swift 3 snapshot which is stable enough to use with Zewo.
+I recommend to use 07-25 snapshot.

 	swiftenv install DEVELOPMENT-SNAPSHOT-2016-07-25-a

-`swiftenv versions` will show you all system-wide versions similar to this:
+"swiftenv versions" presents all installed snapshots available, asterisk points to the global default version:

 	3.0-dev
 	DEVELOPMENT-SNAPSHOT-2016-05-31-a
 	DEVELOPMENT-SNAPSHOT-2016-06-20-a
 	*DEVELOPMENT-SNAPSHOT-2016-07-25-a (set by .swiftenv/version)
 	3.0
 	2.2

 ## SPM - swift package manager.

-SPM is official package manager for swift, which is really simple and useful, because it uses GIT and Semantic Versioning, nothing else.
+SPM is official package manager for Swift, which is really simple and useful.
+It follows convention over configuration, and strictly follows SemVer as a versioning schema, and GIT as a storage solution.
+It presents decentralized approach to package indexing, so you always point complete http/git url to the repository.

 In addition - it is installed with the swift distribution itself, so nothing to install.

 Extra features:

-* manages external C dependencies
-* very easy to write manifest
+* can compile c code, integrates with apt-get and homebrew
+* manifests are written in pure-swift, and are easly readable
+* can generate xcode project file (snapshot version needs workaround, because it has a bug)

 ### Using SPM

+Overview:

 	OVERVIEW: Perform operations on Swift packages